a-Fomalhaut-a/CUPID/readme.md

 The notebook `CUPID.ipynb` demonstrates the testing of the AUC metric on the uncertainty estimated by CUPID.

 ## TODO
-- [ ] Add a full training pipeline:
+- [ ] Add a full training pipeline